How to Self Tan | A Step by Step Guide to Natural Results

 What to apply self tanner with matters.
 A soft velvet mitt gives the smoothest finish.
 Pump product onto the mitt, not your skin.
 Start at the ankles and move upward.
 Use light pressure and keep a steady pace so the guide color stays even.
 Save hands and feet for last and use only what is left on the mitt.

-Our co-founder Toni spray tanned professionally for years before MAKAI, working with hundreds of clients from Dallas to Utah, and that experience shaped how she approaches self tanning at home too.
+Our co-founder Toni spray tanned professionally for years before MAKAI, working with hundreds if not thousands of clients from Dallas to Utah and coast to coast, and that experience shaped how she approaches self tanning at home too.
 One thing she always tells people: unlike a spray tan or many other self tanners on the market, you do not need to apply a barrier cream or lotion to your elbows and knees before using MAKAI.
 The formula is built to develop evenly without it.

 Mousse is fast and beginner friendly.
 It spreads easily and dries down clean.